Rafael Kubelík: Brno

 In 1939, Kubelík became music director of the Brno Opera, a position he held until the Nazis shut the company down in November 1941.
 The Nazis allowed the Czech Philharmonic to continue operating; Kubelík, who had first conducted the orchestra when he was 19, became its principal conductor.
-In 1943 he married the Czech violinist Ludmilla Bertlová, with whom he had one son.
+In 1943 he married the Czech violinist Ludmilla Bertlová, with whom he had one son whom they named Martin Jiri Jan Josef Frantisek Radovan Andrij Paul.

 In 1944, after various incidents, including one in which he declined to greet the Nazi Reichsprotektor Karl Hermann Frank with a Hitler salute, along with his refusal to conduct Wagner during the War, Kubelík "deemed it advisable to disappear from Prague and to spend a few months undercover in the countryside so as not to fall into the clutches of the SS or Gestapo".
 Kubelík conducted the orchestra's first post-war concert in May 1945.
-In 1946, he helped found the Prague Spring Festival, and conducted its opening concert.
+In 1946, he helped found the Prague Spring Festival, and conducted its opening concert on 12 May that year.

+In July 1946, Kubelík began a three-month conducting tour of Australia as a guest artist for the Australian Broadcasting Commission, travelling with his wife and two-year-old son.
+He returned for a second tour in 1949, leading to offers to stay as chief conductor of the Melbourne Symphony Orchestra, which he refused.
+He would not appear in Australia again until 1958.